The new normal

 Macro-Trend No. 4

-[ii] Barometer by the Datacovid association and Ipsos, April 2020
+[ii] Barometer by the Datacovid association and the Ipsos institute, April 2020